opsrijan/One-Stop-For-Web/README.md

-from pathlib import Path

-readme_content = """# OneStopForWeb - IIT Guwahati Student Utility Portal
+# OneStopForWeb - IIT Guwahati Student Utility Portal

 **OneStopForWeb** is a centralized web portal developed for the students of **IIT Guwahati**, providing access to essential campus utilities such as: